ioaiaaii/goduckduckgo/.github/PULL_REQUEST_TEMPLATE.md

 # Context

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+Please include the context and the summary of the changes.
 List any dependencies that are required for this change.

-Fixes # (issue)
+Kind reminder to use conventional and commits with atomic scope.

 ## Changes